NeuroDataDesign/LIDS/README.md

 # Usage

 To access our demo, clone our repository by running the **git clone <link to repo>** command in terminal or download the repository.
-RUN THE FOLLOWING IN TOP DIRECTORY OF LIDS REPOSITORY
+RUN THE FOLLOWING IN THE TOP DIRECTORY OF LIDS REPOSITORY

 ### Windows specific commands:
 If you are using a Windows OS, please install Ubuntu and run the following commands in Ubuntu terminal